 “Are you kidding?
 There’s nothing for them to say because there’s nothing good about me!
 I yell, I swear, I scream, and then I get in trouble!”
 His intensity surprised me.
 I’d never seen a child this young so adamant about his perceived failures.

 I waited to see if he had more to say.
 He stared blankly at the floor.
 “Well,” I said, speaking slowly and gently, “I’ve already noticed some stuff you’re good at.”
 I paused.
-“You interested in what I noticed?”
+“Are you interested in what I noticed?”

 “Whatever,” he said, not looking up.